START II

 START II (Strategic Arms Reduction Treaty) was a bilateral treaty between the United States and Russia on the Reduction and Limitation of Strategic Offensive Arms.
 It was signed by US president George H. W. Bush and Russian president Boris Yeltsin on 3 January 1993, banning the use of multiple independently targetable re-entry vehicles (MIRVs) on intercontinental ballistic missiles (ICBMs).
 Hence, it is often cited as the De-MIRV-ing Agreement.

 It was ratified by the US Senate on 26 January 1996 with a vote of 87–4.
-Russia ratified START II on 14 April 2000, making it conditional on preserving the ABM Treaty.
-When the US withdrew from the ABM Treaty on 13 June 2002, Russia withdrew from START II one day later.
+Russia ratified START II on 14 April 2000, making it conditional on preserving the ABM Treaty and on US ratification of an addendum.
+The US Senate never ratified the addenum and, when the US withdrew from the ABM Treaty on 13 June 2002, Russia withdrew from START II one day later.
 Thus, START II never entered into effect.

 Instead, SORT came into effect, which reduced the strategic warheads count per country to 1,700–2,200.

 Impact of MIRV

 ICBMs using MIRVs are considered destabilizing because they put a premium on a first strike.
 These missiles can carry from two warheads to as many as 50 in some Soviet super-heavy missile designs.
 They can also carry a large number of decoys.
 Significant numbers of highly accurate warheads and decoys could annihilate an entire nation in a first strike, including a substantial amount of an opponent's missile silos and air force bomber fleet.

 Hypothetically, if each side had 100 missiles, with five warheads each, and each side had a 95% chance of neutralizing its opponent's missiles in their silos by firing two warheads at each silo, the side that strikes first can reduce the enemy ICBM force from 100 missiles to about five by firing 40 missiles with 200 warheads and keeping the remaining 60 missiles in reserve.
 Thus, the destruction capability is greatly multiplied by MIRVs since the number of enemy silos does not significantly increase.

 Both Soviet R-36M and US LGM-118 Peacekeeper missiles could carry up to 10 MIRVs though the latter are no longer operational.